iancoleman/BitcoinArmory-Daemon/README.md

 Installation
 ============

-* Install dependencies (extra to armory dependencies).
+* Install dependencies, including armory dependencies (see below).
 * Download and extract the files.
 * Copy your watch-only wallet to the same directory as you extracted the source.

 How To Use
 =======

-Run
+Ensure bitcoind is running.

+Start the bitcoind-daemon json-rpc server

 `$ python armory-daemon.py`

-on the server from the directory the source was extracted to.
+Run this command from the directory the source was extracted to.

 Now any client can access through jsonrpc.
 See [https://en.bitcoin.it/wiki/API_reference_(JSON-RPC)] for examples of how to run a json-rpc client.